 The F.B.I.
 Began the .40 S&W

-There is no doubt that the last 10 years has seen a remarkable advancement in firearm and ammunition manufacturing, but there are many who still question if the FBI’s report on 9mm versus .40 S&W was tailored due to internal personal preferences.
-In the last 20 years the FBI has been hiring more and more agents with technical backgrounds in computer science, science, accounting, and languages, rather than agents with military or law enforcement backgrounds.
-Some of these agents have little or no firearms experience prior to entering the Bureau, and have suffered with poor handgun shooting performance as a result.
+There is no doubt that the last 10 years have seen a remarkable advancement in firearm and ammunition manufacturing, but there are many who still question if the FBI’s report on 9mm versus .40 S&W was tailored due to internal personal preferences.
+In the last 20 years, the FBI has been hiring more and more agents with technical backgrounds in computer science, science, accounting, and languages, rather than agents with military or law enforcement backgrounds.
+Some of these agents have little or no firearms experience prior to entering the Bureau and have suffered from poor handgun shooting performance as a result.
 There are also more small-framed agents who complain about recoil.

-It is really an amazing turn around from the very agency who commissioned the studies that brought about the .40 S&W after the terribly tragic Miami Shootout in 1986.
+It is really an amazing turn around from the very agency that commissioned the studies that led to the 10mm Auto’s use and later brought about the .40 S&W. In a nutshell, it was decided the 10mm ballistics made a lot more sense after the terribly tragic Miami Shootout in 1986.
 In that event, FBI agents armed with 9mm semi-autos, .38 and .357 revolvers, along with a shotgun, were outgunned by 2 bank robbers armed with a Mini-14 semi-automatic rifle, shotgun, and (2) .357 revolvers.
 The result was two dead FBI agents, and several more seriously wounded.

-In the aftermath, including autopsies, the FBI agents rounds (many were 9mm) were found to be ineffective in stopping the murderous bank robbers.
+In the aftermath, including autopsies, the FBI agents’ rounds (many were 9mm) were found to be ineffective in stopping the murderous bank robbers.
 That was despite the fact that some of those rounds were determined to be fatal hits.
-The power and design of those 9mm rounds was just not enough to stop the committed murderers.
+The power and design of those 9mm rounds were just not enough to stop the committed murderers.

 Part I – The Schedule, Section B – Supplies or Services and Prices/Costs: